aldairandre/aldairandre/README.md

 ### Hi there 👋

 I'm Aldair André and I'm a Front End Web Developer.</br>
+Doing my degree in Computer Engineering, in Angola.
 Currently I'm learning everything that can increase my knowledge in this beautiful and big world of programming.</br>

 ### Skills